caracal-pipeline/caracal-docs/sphinx/manual/reduction/prepare/index.rst

 Directories and input file names
 --------------------------------

-A run of MeerKATHI must always start by setting up a number of directory and file names.
+A run of Caracal must always start by setting up a number of directory and file names.
 This is done through the :ref:`general` and :ref:`get_data` workers.

 In the :ref:`general` worker users give: